top of page

 Entomobrya confusa "Varicolored Springtails"

 Proven as a cleanup species.
 Great for a variety of environments, high or low humidity, although they prefer moderate.
 They will roam onto dry land but not to the degree of arid springtails.
-We recommend this species for terrariums and isopod bins.
+I recommend this species for terrariums and isopod bins.

 Entomobrya multifasciata "Little Tiger Springtail"